- Sometimes the right response to a request is “No.”

 McKeown continues: The more we think about what we are giving up when we say “yes” to someone, the easier it is to say “no.” If we have no clear sense of the opportunity cost— in other words, the value of what we are giving up— then it is especially easy to fall into the nonessential trap of telling ourselves we can get it all done.
 We can’t.
 A graceful “no” grows out of a clear but unstated calculation of the trade-off.

 The “No” Repertoire

-The reality is that you won’t need say “no” just occasionally.
+The reality is that all of us won’t need to say “no” just occasionally.
 To consistently say “no” with grace, then, it helps to have a variety of responses to call upon.
-Below are a few responses you can put in your “no” repertoire.
+Below are a few general responses we can put in our “no” repertoire.